BitPuffin/Penguin/Readme.md

 Copyright &copy; Isak Andersson, licensed under the terms of the Zlib license.
 Check the file called License for details.

+TLDR version of the license (even though it's short):
+>	You can do what ever you want with the code as long as you don't remove the
+	License.
+And the fact that I wrote the original must not be misrepresented.
+	Also, some credit is nice.

 -------------------------------------------------------------------------------

 Deployment instructions